cxlso/Robotic_Printing/README.md

 Special thanks to [Luigi Pacheco](https://luigipacheco.com/) and [Bhavleen Kaur](https://bhavleenkaurnarula.wordpress.com/) from the [FIU RDFlab](https://rdflabfiu.github.io/labwiki/) for the tips.

-This work was done at the [School of Architecture of Florida Atlantic University](https://www.fau.edu/artsandletters/architecture/) within the Environmental Design and Natural Materials lab, directed by Shermeen Yousif.
+This project was developed on my own initiative at the [School of Architecture of Florida Atlantic University](https://www.fau.edu/artsandletters/architecture/) within the Environmental Design and Natural Materials lab, directed by Shermeen Yousif.